imshabin/Billie/README.md

 # Billie
-One APP to SPLIT THEM ALL
+1 APP 2 SPLIT THEM ALL